 - Rubbing the nose / face

-As Headshaking is associated with severe pain, and is typically a progressive disease, it is advisable to contact your vet if you suspect your horse may have developed Headshaking however, as yet a cure has not been found and therefore most owners of Headshaking horses choose to look at how best to manage the affected horse.
+As this behaviour is associated with pain, and is typically a progressive issue, it is advisable to contact your vet if you suspect your horse is experiencing nerve sensitivity.
+However, as yet a cure has not been found, most owners of horses that shake their heads choose to look at how best to manage the affected horse.

 It is important to know what your horse’s triggers are and try to limit their exposure to them.
 For example, for many limiting their exposure to sunlight can be very important which can mean stabling during the day and/or use of a UV blocking face mask when turned out and riding.